Life Cycle Events

 The Death of a Loved One

-Our rabbis are committed to assisting and guiding families through the process of death and bereavement.
+Our rabbi is committed to assisting and guiding families through the process of death and bereavement.
 Drawing on the wisdom and rituals of our tradition, our clergy conducts funeral services that are dignified and meaningful.
-Congregation HEA is a caring community ready to embrace our families in time of need.
+Congregation HEA is a caring community ready to embrace our families in times of need.
 We can arrange for Shiva Minyanim (observance of mourning in the home); provide a daily egalitarian minyan for those saying Kaddish; and we will notify you of upcoming yahrzeits.

-When a loved one dies, please contact Debbie LeBauer at 720-390-4435.
+When a loved one dies, please contact Debbie Buchanan at 720-390-4435.
 We will discuss what kind of bereavement rituals you wish to observe, and put you in touch with an appropriate Jewish Mortuary.

 Helpful Links